PharosVPN — Platform Design

 - Stateless public proxy.
 Terminates client mTLS, forwards gRPC streams to

-helm.
-Holds no database; all lookups delegated tohelm. - Strips spoofable client metadata; injects exactly one trusted value: the verified device fingerprint.
+coxswain.
+Holds no database; all lookups delegated tocoxswain. - Strips spoofable client metadata; injects exactly one trusted value: the verified device fingerprint.

 - Two transports to

-helm: embedded (in-process, in-memory pipe) or remote reverse tunnel (helmdials out, multiplexed substreams). - Carries only ciphertext profile bundles — see §8 — so a compromised remote
+coxswain: embedded (in-process, in-memory pipe) or remote reverse tunnel (coxswaindials out, multiplexed substreams). - Carries only ciphertext profile bundles — see §8 — so a compromised remote

 caravel (mobile client)